Mental Health- still a taboo?

 5. Treat people with kindness, you never know what someone is going through.

-A fundamental aspect of any society should be understanding, accepting and embracing each and every emotion one feels which makes them human.
+A fundamental aspect of any society should be understanding, accepting, and embracing each and every emotion one feels which makes them human.